Understanding how extreme weather is impacting the feasibility of greenhouses for agricultural research.

-The Fragile Nature of Glasshouses in Research
+The Fragile Nature of Glasshouses in Agricultural Research

 The structure can cave under increased snowfall and makes them vulnerable to flying debris in storms.
-In January of this year, golf ball-sized hail storms lashed the Australia Capital Territory (ACT) causing widespread damage to cars and property.
+In January of this year, golf ball-sized hail storms lashed the Australia Capital Territory (ACT), causing widespread damage to cars and property.
 It also caused significant damage to 65 glasshouses at the Commonwealth Science and Industrial Research Organisation (CSIRO), devastating years of agricultural research.
-In September 2019, 1000 hectares of greenhouses were affected in Spanish horticultural region Almeria, first by flooding and then by a hail storm which included a fatality.
+In September 2019, 1000 hectares of greenhouses were affected in the Spanish horticultural region Almeria, first by flooding and then by a hail storm which included a fatality.

 Temperature spikes or heat waves make it difficult for greenhouses to regulate temperature significantly in summer when evaporative cooling and shading are ineffective.
-This spike is particularly prevalent in tropical lowlands in Malaysia where high heat and humidity, in conjunction with high season rainfall, has led to inefficient crops and issues with pests and plant disease.
+This spike is particularly prevalent in tropical lowlands in Malaysia, where high heat and humidity, in conjunction with high season rainfall, has led to inefficient crops and issues with pests and plant disease.

-Ironically experiments conducted to mitigate the effects of climate change on plants and crops, are invariably done in controlled environments that cannot cope with the conditions themselves.
+Ironically experiments conducted to mitigate the effects of climate change on plants and crops are invariably done in controlled environments that cannot cope with the conditions themselves.

 Controlled Environment Systems (CE) for Agriculture Research